theophil-kroller/theophil-kroller.github.io/_pages/teaching.md

 I also developed a rubric for laboratory reports based on the IMRAD structure.
 This helped students understand what a scientifically structured laboratory report should contain and allowed me to provide clearer and more consistent feedback.
 The rubric later also became useful for other lecturers.

-[Add later: examples of assessment criteria, business plan rubric, presentation rubric, laboratory assessment rubrics, Antestate, LaTeX exams.]
+[Placeholder Space - maybe add the following examples later: examples of assessment criteria, business plan rubric, presentation rubric, laboratory assessment rubrics, Antestate, LaTeX exams.]

 ## Feedback and Evidence

-This section is currently being expanded.

 I use feedback as a central part of my teaching development.
 In the past, I have worked with oral feedback, institutional evaluation forms, written feedback, and informal student reflections.
 In the Entrepreneurship course, we actively ask students what their highlights were and what they would like to see more of.